gerardomaruotti/ThesisManagement/README.md

   - request parameters: none.
   - request body content: student identifier and thesis identifier.
   - response body content: a string 'Rejected' validating the success of the operation.
-- PUT `/api/edit/thesis/:id`
-  - request parameters: thesis identifier.
-  - request body content: an object including all the data necessary to update a thesis: a title, a description, required knowledge, notes, expiration date, the level, related degree, a list of co-supervisors, a list of related keywords and a list of related types.
-  - response body content: the identifier of the just modified thesis.
-- POST `/api/delete/thesis`
-  - request parameters: none.
-  - request body content: thesis identifier.
-  - response body content: a message indicating the outcome of the deleting process.
-- POST `/api/archive/thesis`
-  - request parameters: none.
-  - request body content: thesis identifier.
-  - response body content: a message indicating the outcome of the archiving process.
 - POST `/api/applications/details`
   - request parameters: none.
   - request body content: application identifier.
   - response body content: an object containing the student's information: list of exams, the state and eventually a related cv.

+### API over Requests

+- GET `/api/requests`
+  - request parameters: none.
+  - request body: none.
+  - response body content:
+    - if called by a `teacher`: a list of requests that have been approved by the secretary and that have as supervisor the user, along with their status.
+    - if called by a `student`: the list of requests that the student has performed, along with their status.
+    - if called by a `secretary clerk`: a list of requests made by any student to any professor, along with their status.
+- POST `/api/insert/request`
+  - request body: all the data necessary to create a new request: the supervisor's identifier, a title, a description and an array containing the co-supervisors.
+  - response body content: a message indicating the outcome of the insert process.
+- POST `/api/approve/request/secretary`
+  - request body: the identifier of the request that should be approved by secretary.
+  - response body content: a message indicating the outcome of the approve process.
+- POST `/api/reject/request/secretary`
+  - request body: the identifier of the request that should be rejected by secretary.
+  - response body content: a message indicating the outcome of the reject process.
+- POST `/api/approve/request/professor`
+  - request body: the identifier of the request that should be approved by a professor.
+  - response body content: a message indicating the outcome of the approve process.
+- POST `/api/reject/request/professor`
+  - request body: the identifier of the request that should be rejected by a professor.
+  - response body content: a message indicating the outcome of the reject process.
+- POST `/api/change/request/professor`
+  - request body: the identifier of the request that needs changes, a note containing the changes to be made.
+  - response body content: a message indicating the outcome of the request change process.

-## API Virtual Clock
+### API Virtual Clock
 - GET `/api/virtualClockStatus`
   - request parameters: none.
   - response body content: